Skip to Main Content

 Banner Life vs. Northwestern Mutual

-As a mutual company, Northwestern is owned by its policyholders and pays out dividends annually; it also offers coverage for smokers and older individuals.
-The company writes term life, whole life and universal life insurance.
+As a mutual company, Northwestern is owned by its policyholders.
+It offers participating whole life insurance, which has the potential to pay out dividends annually.
+The company also writes term life, whole life and universal life insurance.

 Learn more: Northwestern Mutual Insurance review